 For how long can I have it – There are two options: temporary residence permit or long term residence permit.

 When do I need to upgrade my residence permit – usually after 2 years.
 Submit the documents for the extension 2 months prior the expiry date of the valid residence permit.

 Among documents that citizens of non-EU country need to get at first is a residence permit.
-We offer counselling for the process of obtaining it as well as for extending it, but you have to apply for residence permit and/or ID card at the Police and Border Guard Board office.
+Migration advisers from the Police and Border Guard Board offer counselling for the process of obtaining it as well as for extending it, but you have to apply for residence permit and/or ID card at the Police and Border Guard Board office.

 This consultation will help you to gather information regarding settling in of your (future) foreign employee in Estonia.

 NB!
 For migration or everyday adaptation, language courses and family integration questions, please choose the corresponding consultation.

 It is possible to conduct the consultation in person at the International House of Estonia or via Skype.

 Update: until 26 February 2020 we are unfortunately not able to provide you this consultation session at the International House.
 To receive counselling, we kindly ask you to contact directly with our partner and service provider Integration Foundation, by sending them an email: email@example.com or giving a call: +372 800 9999.
 You can always contact our team, too: firstname.lastname@example.org.

 During this consultation, provided by Integration Foundation experts, you can get essential information regarding various topics related to your settling in Estonia.
 Please specify the area of your interest while booking an appointment.